WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Scalling VPCs

-- previously you **had to overprovision (still good practice though)** on your CIDR range to make sure that there is some room left for expansion
+- previously you **had to over provision (still good practice though)** on your CIDR range to make sure that there is some room left for expansion

 * in late 2017 an option was added to **add secondary IPv4 address ranges (CIDRs) to VPC**.
 This allows you to expand your VPC